 Acrylic paints have come a long way.
 In fact, they have come so far that in many ways they can outperform oils.
-They have improved such that many acrylic painting techniques that have been traditionally associated with oils, are now easily possible with acrylics.
+They have improved such that many painting techniques that have been traditionally associated with oils, are now easily possible with acrylics.
+I use Artists quality acrylic paints by Chroma Australia, Atelier Interactive and Atelier Free Flow.

 I will say however, that it is important to keep your mind open.
 Don't discount other mediums - occasionally dive in and use them.
 It can vastly improve your arts practice, often in ways you won't see for a while.